-It is so desirable to create a simple or complex type definition that may be consistently and easily reused with other variables without having to copy paste the contents of the original one.
+You can create a simple or complex type definition that can be consistently and easily reused with other variables without having to copy and paste the contents of the original one.

-Consider the following example of a record that holds a time structure that can be reused with many time type variables.
-You may create the type definition in the working-storage like this:
+Here's an example of a record that holds a time structure to be reused with many time-type variables.
+You can create the type definition in the working-storage like this:

 01 td-time typedef.
 05 ws-hrs pic 99.
 05 filler pic x value ":".
 05 ws-mins pic 99.
 05 filler pic x value ":".
 05 ws-secs pic 99.